egsoliva/shield-0.1.0/README.md

 ![SHIELD Wiring Diagram](https://github.com/sagaciousboi/shield-0.1.0/blob/main/schematic-diagram.png)

 ## Instructions
-When soldering the accelerometer module make sure that the chip faces upward inside the closure.
+When soldering the accelerometer module, ensure the chip faces upward inside the closure.
 This helps ensure that the readings on the z-axis are close to 1g.
+In addition, the readings for the pitch, roll, and yaw would be influenced if the orientation is different.